K4ryuu/K4ryuu/README.md

 ### About Me

 👨‍💻 I immersed myself in the world of game development as a passionate hobbyist.
-I dedicated extensive effort to working on predominantly free projects for CS:GO and TF2, and my contributions were widely embraced by numerous game servers, leaving a significant impact on the Source Engine-based community.
+I dedicated extensive effort to working on predominantly free projects for CS:GO/CS2 and TF2, and my contributions were widely embraced by numerous game servers, leaving a significant impact on the Source Engine-based community.

 💼 Today, I've transitioned into the role of a DevOps Engineer at a television and radio station hosting company.
 In this role, I predominantly focus on software development and the maintenance of my projects.